Jiang Zhenbang: Early life and background

 Jiang was born on 28 May 2001 in Guilin, Guangxi, China.
 As a child, he showed an interest in various sports, particularly football, influenced by his father, Jiang Neng, a former player for the local police football team.
 In 2007, he joined a local badminton club under coaches Liu Zhongxing and Hu Ning.
-After witnessing Lin Dan’s victory at the 2008 Beijing Olympics, Jiang's father encouraged him to focus solely on badminton, to which he agreed.
+After witnessing Lin Dan's victory at the 2008 Beijing Olympics, Jiang's father encouraged him to focus solely on badminton, to which he agreed.
 Jiang's mother, Peng Juan, even left her job to support his training.

-In 2009, while participating in a national junior badminton tournament in Guilin, Jiang’s performance caught the attention of Cheng Yan, the head coach of the Shanghai Children's Sports School badminton team.
+In 2009, while participating in a national junior badminton tournament in Guilin, Jiang's performance caught the attention of Cheng Yan, the head coach of the Shanghai Children's Sports School badminton team.
 Later that year, at nine years old, Jiang moved to Shanghai and joined the Huangpu badminton team under coach Yang Ting.
 Supported by local sports authorities, he enrolled at Ruijin Erlu Primary School and lived in an athlete dormitory.
-At 11, he was selected for the Shanghai Sports School’s intensive training program.
+At 11, he was selected for the Shanghai Sports School's intensive training program.
 In 2014, he joined the Shanghai badminton team.

 Career

-2018–2021: Junior career
+2018–2021: Junior and early senior career

-In 2018, Jiang earned a place on China’s national second team and began competing in junior international tournaments in both boys' and mixed doubles.
+In 2018, Jiang earned a place on China's national second team and began competing in junior international tournaments in both boys' and mixed doubles.
 The following year, he achieved several solid results, including bronze medals in the mixed doubles event at the Asian and the World Junior Championships.
 In 2021, he advanced to the first team, becoming the first male player from Guilin to do so, and specialized in mixed doubles.